🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 Click to expand mathematical proof

-The forecasting formula calculates the number of consecutive "perfect days" (where daily performance is 100%) required to increase your efficiency from a current value \(E_{current}\) to a target value \(E_{target}\).
+The forecasting formula calculates the number of consecutive "perfect days" (where performance for the unit is 100%) required to increase your efficiency from a current value \(E_{current}\) to a target value \(E_{target}\).
 Here is the step-by-step derivation:

 1. Start with the EWMA formula:

-The efficiency on any given day \(E_{new}\) is a weighted average of the current day's performance \(P_{daily}\) and the previous day's efficiency \(E_{prev}\).
+The efficiency on any given day \(E_{new}\) is a weighted average of the current day's performance \(P_{unit}\) and the previous day's efficiency \(E_{prev}\).

 2. Define the recurrence for consecutive perfect days:

-For a perfect day, $$ P_{daily} = 1 $$.
+For a perfect day, $$ P_{unit} = 1 $$.
 Let \(E_n\) be the efficiency after \(n\) consecutive perfect days, starting from an initial efficiency of \(E_0\).
 The formula becomes a recurrence relation:

 $$ E_n = \alpha \cdot 1 + (1 - \alpha) \cdot E_{n-1} $$